This post may contain affiliate links. Please see my disclosure policy

 - Adjust the spiciness.
 The pepperoncini peppers and their juice are really important for this recipe.
 If you don’t like much heat, don’t worry: they don’t make the meat very spicy.
 But you can still add fewer peppers if you want.
 And if you like extra heat, you can just double the number of peppers in the recipe.

 - Use other cuts of meat.
-I make this Mississippi pork roast with pork shoulder because it’s an affordable cut of pork that gets so tender when you cook it in a crock pot or Instant Pot.
+I make this Mississippi pork roast with pork shoulder because it’s an affordable cut of pork that gets so tender when you cook it.
 But if you have other cuts of pork around, you can use them instead.
-You can even mix and match different cuts of pork, or mix pork with beef!
-Or you can make Mississippi Chicken as well for a little bit of a lighter choice.
+Or you can make Mississippi Chicken as well for a little bit of a lighter choice or even use a chuck roast to make a beef version.

 - Use the crockpot.
 You can easily follow this same recipe using the crockpot.
 Just omit the water that is called for in the recipe.
 You do not need to cut the meat into cubes, you can leave it whole.
 Cook on low for 8-10 hours until it shreds easily.

-My favorite way to eat this juicy and rich pork roast is to use it as the meat in a sandwich.
+My favorite way to eat this Mississippi pork is to use it as the meat in a sandwich.
 But it’s also great served on top of rice or Cheesy Mashed Potatoes, with some comforting side dishes.
-Here are a few of my go-to sides to serve with Mississippi pork roast.

 Homemade Mississippi pork roast will last in the fridge for up to 4 days, as long as you store it in an airtight container.
-You can reheat it in the microwave in 30-second increments, or with the warm setting on your slow cooker or Instant Pot.
+You can reheat it in the microwave in 30-second increments, or heat in a saucepan on the stove until warmed through.

-This juicy and hearty pork is a great recipe to freeze.
+This is a great recipe to freeze.
 Make sure that the meat is completely cooled, then store it in an airtight container in the freezer for up to 6 months.
 Thaw overnight in the fridge before reheating.

 More Easy Instant Pot Recipes